Experiment: History

+Several scholars have noted that the account in Daniel 1:12–16 contains one of the earliest descriptions of a controlled comparative test in ancient literature.
+In the narrative, Daniel and his companions request a ten-day trial in which they consume only vegetables and water, while other youths continue on the king's diet.
+The results of the two regimens are compared, and the steward is instructed to act based on the observable outcome.

+Historians of science have occasionally referenced this passage as an early literary example of empirical reasoning.
+David C. Lindberg notes that the Hebrew Bible contains "procedures that resemble empirical testing," and includes Daniel 1 among examples where a trial is deliberately arranged to evaluate competing conditions.
+James C. VanderKam likewise describes the episode as presenting "a rudimentary experimental design" contrasting two diets under controlled circumstances.
+While this view is not universal, some commentators have referred to the episode as one of the earliest recorded experimental tests.

 One of the first methodical approaches to experiments in the modern sense is visible in the works of the Arab mathematician and scholar Ibn al-Haytham.
 He conducted his experiments in the field of optics—going back to optical and mathematical problems in the works of Ptolemy—by controlling his experiments due to factors such as self-criticality, reliance on visible results of the experiments as well as a criticality in terms of earlier results.
 He was one of the first scholars to use an inductive-experimental method for achieving results.
 In his Book of Optics he describes the fundamentally new approach to knowledge and research in an experimental sense: